John Van Seters

+Van Seters died in Waterloo, Ontario on April 9, 2025, at the age of 89.

 Education

-Van Seters did his undergraduate degree in Near Eastern Studies at the University of Toronto (honors B.A., 1958) and his graduate studies in Near Eastern Studies at Yale University (M.A., 1959; Ph.D,1965).
-He also received a theology degree from Princeton Theological Seminary (B.D., 1962).
+Van Seters was born in Hamilton, Ontario.
+He did his undergraduate degree in Near Eastern Studies at the University of Toronto (honors BA, 1958) and his graduate studies in Near Eastern Studies at Yale University (MA, 1959; PhD,1965).
+He also received a theology degree from Princeton Theological Seminary (BD, 1962).

 Career

-Van Seters’s first academic appointment was at Waterloo Lutheran University (now Wilfrid Laurier University), Waterloo, ON, Canada, as assistant professor in the Department of Near Eastern Studies (1965–67).
-He then accepted a position at Andover Newton Theological School (Newton, MA) as associate professor of Old Testament, 1967-70.
-From there he returned to his alma mater in the Department of Near Eastern Studies at the University of Toronto, 1970-77.
+Van Seters's first academic appointment was at Waterloo Lutheran University (now Wilfrid Laurier University), Waterloo, Ontario, Canada, as assistant professor in the Department of Near Eastern Studies (1965–1967).
+He then accepted a position at Andover Newton Theological School (Newton, MA) as associate professor of Old Testament, 1967–1970.
+From there he returned to his alma mater in the Department of Near Eastern Studies at the University of Toronto, 1970–1977.
 In 1977 he accepted the position as James A. Gray Professor of Biblical Literature in the Department of Religious Studies at the University of North Carolina, Chapel Hill (1977–2000).
-He retired in 2000 as Distinguished University Professor of Humanities (emeritus) and returned to Canada where he resides in Waterloo, Ontario.
+He retired in 2000 as Distinguished University Professor of Humanities (emeritus) and returned to Canada where he resided in Waterloo, Ontario.

-Research and publication
+Research and publications

-Van Seters’s doctoral dissertation was on the problem of the Hyksos (Yale, 1965), and published as The Hyksos: A New Investigation (1966).
-It challenged the consensus view about these foreign rulers of Egypt in the mid-second millennium BCE on a number of points.
+Van Seters's doctoral dissertation was on the problem of the Hyksos (Yale, 1965), and published as The Hyksos: A New Investigation (1966).
+It challenged the consensus view about these foreign rulers of Egypt in the mid-second millennium BC on a number of points.
 On the matter of their origins, they were not Hurrians from northern Syria and Anatolia, they did not invade Egypt with chariots and horses and their capital city of Avaris was not to be located in the vicinity of Tanis.
 Instead, these foreigners came from southern Palestine, migrating into the eastern Delta during a period of political decentralization in the Second Intermediate period and eventually established the capital of their kingdom, Avaris, at Tell ed-Dab‘a.
 All of this was later confirmed by archaeological excavations at Tell ed-Dab‘a and at Tell el-Maskhuta in the Wadi Tumilat, one of the overland routes of entry into Egypt from Asia.